devgithubs/MS1/README.md

 ## Testing

 My first method of testing was to check how well the website performed in different browser windows.
+The results were very similar across the board and did not notice any major deviation.

 Browser  | Chrome |     FireFox          |    Opera           |
 ------------- | ------------- | ------------- | ------------- |
 Render  | Good  |   Good            |     Good          |
 Response  | Good  |     Good          |    Good           |

+* Testing a sample of User Stories

+I got a friend who had never seen my website before to test the following user criteria:

+_"As a first time user, I want to be able to land on the main page of the website and navigate to all sections easily and smoothly."_

+My friend was able to locate all the major areas of the website with ease and did not need to ask any questions related to navigation.

+_As a first time user, I want to be able to have full website functionality on all devices - mobile, tablet, PC._

+Again, I asked my friend to try out all the pages and features of the website in the mobile device view in developer tools.
+The test outcome was positive and there was no issues with this test.

 ## Deployment